 Pendo is a product analytics and digital adoption platform that helps companies understand how users interact with their software, guide them toward better outcomes, and measure business impact.
 It combines product analytics, in-app guides, session replay, NPS/CSAT surveys, feedback management, roadmapping, and predictive churn models into a single platform.

-But as your product and go-to-market strategy matures, Pendo's all-in-one approach shows trade-offs: its sales-gated pricing makes budgeting difficult, its ~1-hour data latency limits real-time intervention, and its breadth can feel like overkill for teams that need depth in one area.
-You might also find that product analytics alone can't tell you which accounts are ready to buy or how to act on those signals at scale.
+But as your product and go-to-market strategy matures, Pendo's all-in-one approach shows trade-offs: its sales-gated pricing makes budgeting difficult, its roughly one-hour data latency limits real-time intervention, and its breadth can feel like overkill for teams that need depth in one area.
+You might also find that product analytics alone cannot tell you which accounts are ready to buy or how to act on those signals at scale.

 That's where this guide comes in.
 Whether you're looking to: